 - Additionally, we have an hour of free time each day when the pool is open, sports are available as well as games, or just hanging out with friends.

+Who teaches the various activities?
 Workshops are taught by our lead instructors – educators with deep experience in the field of study and in teaching children of camp age.
 Electives are taught by counselors, typically young adults studying science or technology at universities with experience teaching and working with children.

+What does 6 Points mean?
 Our name reflects the 6 Points of the Jewish star (Magen David).
 As our program is built upon a foundation of Jewish values, so too does our name signify the important role that Jewish tradition, culture, history and scholarship plays in our daily lives.

+Can parents call the camp to check on their children?
 We love hearing from parents, and love telling you about your child’s camp experience!
 Please feel free to contact us if you have any concerns, or just to check in.
 We’ll check with your child’s counselors and tell you all about their camp experience!

+Can I visit my child while they are at camp?
 Parents are encouraged to drop off and pick up their campers at the beginning and end of each session and see our wonderful camp facility.
 In between, however, camp is closed to parents.
 This helps us to ensure a safe environment and a smooth program.

+My child will require bar/bat mitzvah tutoring this summer.
+Is it available?
 Our Jewish Life Director and visiting faculty (rabbis, cantors, and educators) are happy to meet with your child each week to assist with Bar/Bat Mitzvah preparation.
 Campers preparing for their Bar/Bat Mitzvah are expected to come with their materials (including recordings) so that we can help keep them on track.

+Does 6 Points Sci-Tech West have a religious affiliation?
 Yes, we are a Jewish camp that is part of the Union for Reform Judaism (URJ).
 In addition to representing 900 Reform congregations and their over 1 million members, the URJ operates 18 summer camps and a number of youth Israel programs.
 Last summer, over 10,000 campers attended our camps!
 We believe in a progressive, inclusive, egalitarian approach to Judaism, and a vibrant, living Jewish community.